CBS-HPC/.github/profile/WRDS.md

 # WRDS - Wharton Research Data Services

-WRDS provides access to financial data, accounting figures as well as banking and management information.
-CBS students and staff must register to get access.
+[WRDS- Wharton Research Data Services](https://wrds-www.wharton.upenn.edu/) provides access to financial data, accounting figures as well as banking and management information.

+**CBS students and staff must register to get access.**

 ## Get Access
 The ressource is **only** available for CBS staff.
 More information on how to get access can be found [here](https://www.cbs.dk/en/library/databases/wrds-wharton-research-data-services).